ZhaiWenShuo/Survey-of-Task-Planning/README.md

 ## 🖥 Other Apps
 - Tool Learning
   - Tool Learning with Large Language Models: A Survey [[paper](https://arxiv.org/abs/2405.17935)]
+    - Task planning is the first step in tool learning and is also a crucial one.
+Its main objective is to accurately understand the user's intentions and break down complex problems into several manageable sub-problems.
+The success or failure of this step directly affects the quality of subsequent tool selection, invocation, and response generation.
+The task planning methods mentioned in the article are mainly divided into two categories: tuning-free methods and tuning-based methods.
+The main challenges of task planning mentioned in the article include:
+      - **Decomposing Complex Problems**: How to accurately break down complex user problems into multiple sub-problems and determine the dependencies between these sub-problems.
+      - **Tool Selection and Invocation**: How to select the most appropriate tools from a wide range of options and invoke them correctly.
+      - **Utilizing Real-time Feedback**: How to use real-time feedback from tools to adjust task planning and improve the efficiency and accuracy of problem-solving.
+      Task planning is a key stage in tool learning, requiring large language models to have strong logical reasoning capabilities and accurate understanding of user intentions.
+The methods and challenges mentioned in the article provide important references for future research.
 <br>
 <div align="center">
 <img src="figures/tool.png" width="600px">